OgistDipen/Facc/README.md

 Prerequisites:

-installed php 7+ <br />
+installed PHP 7+ <br />
-installed mysql <br />
+installed MySQL <br />
-installed apache/nginx <br />
+installed apache/Nginx<br />
-installed composer (php dependency manager) <br />
+installed composer (PHP dependency manager) <br />

 1. Download or clone this git project.

-2. Create .env file inside server folder and configure database parameters.
+2. Create a .env file inside the server folder and configure database parameters.

 this is my .env file on local machine (sharing this kind of info is fine in this situation.):
 Be sure to do this according to your configuration.